-MONITOR'S INTERIM CONSUMER RELIEF REPORT REGARDING DEFENDANT J.P.
+MONITOR'S FINAL CONSUMER RELIEF REPORT REGARDING DEFENDANT J.P.
 MORGAN CHASE BANK, N.A.

-The undersigned, Joseph A. Smith, Jr., in my capacity as Monitor under the Judgment (Case 1:12-cv-00361-RMC; Document 10) filed in the above-captioned matter on April 4, 2012 (Judgment), respectfully files with the United States District Court for the District of Columbia (Court) this Interim Consumer Relief Report (Report) regarding J.P.
-Morgan Chase Bank, N.A.'s satisfaction, as of December 31, 2012, of its Consumer Relief obligations under the Judgment, as such obligations are set forth with more particularity in Exhibits D, D-1, and E thereto.
-This Report is filed pursuant to paragraph D.5 of Exhibit E. This Report is not filed under paragraph D.6 of Exhibit E and as such, this Report is not a determination by me that J.P.
-Morgan Chase Bank, N.A. has satisfied its obligations under the Judgment relative to Consumer Relief.
+The undersigned, Joseph A. Smith, Jr., in my capacity as Monitor under the Judgment (Case 1:12-cv-00361-RMC; Document 10) filed in the above-captioned matter on April 4, 2012 ("Judgment"), respectfully files with the United States District Court for the District of Columbia ("Court") this Final Consumer Relief Report ("Report") regarding J.P.
+Morgan Chase Bank, N.A.'s satisfaction, as of April 15, 2013, of its Consumer Relief obligations under the Judgment, as such obligations are set forth with more particularity in Exhibits D, D-1, and E thereto.
+This Report is filed in response to a request made to me by J.P.
+Morgan Chase Bank, N.A. pursuant to Section D.6 of Exhibit E to the Judgment.